imagen2/imagen_sftp_downloader/README.md

 * simple switch to download all subjects in given folders that are found on the server
 * better logging to check what might have gone wrong

+### Caution
+* not extensively tested for all use-cases, use at your own risk.